 Visiting islands around the world together is a little more ambitious.
 But if you like exotic getaways (and really, who doesn’t?) a list like this can give you something to shoot for.

-These are the 10 beautiful islands I would point you toward:
+These are the 10 best couple holiday destinations I would point you toward:

 10. Moorea, French Polynesia